Payasos Sin Fronteras Spring 2002 Chiapas expedition

 The Chiapas government is still hard line PRI and the military presence in Chiapas is still very heavy.

 driving away from Carmen Zicatel.
-It’s a 10 mile walk to market or to high school
+Its a 10 mile walk to market or to high school

 Back to Clowns Without Borders Central